ty-e-boyd/dotfiles/README.md

 ### Up Next
 - [ ] An install script that symlinks these config files, installs some programs from brew, and sources the right stuff in the right places
+- [ ] Addition to the install script that also sets some system settings (like show all hidden files, stuff like that)
 - [ ] etc..